 This is a basic minimum.
 However, individual colleges may differ.
-Two years of the same language usually must be completed before the college will grant any credit toward entrance and some colleges, including all New Jersey State Colleges, require three years of college prep mathematics and two years of lab science.
+Two years of the same world language usually must be completed before the college will grant any credit toward entrance and some colleges, including all New Jersey State Colleges, require three years of college prep mathematics and two years of lab science.

-GRADE 8 TO 9 SCHEDULING School Counseling Offices

-9TH Grade Scheduling Chart for 2022-2023 School Year
+GRADE 8 TO 9 SCHEDULING: 9TH Grade Scheduling Chart